 Andaman is a heaven for water sports and the crystal clear water make it a perfect place for dives.
 If you have not tried any of these adventure sports before, Andaman Island is the perfect place to dip your toes.

 Andaman offers many unexplored sites for diving with a great variety of beautiful and colorful corals and sea life.
 The diving in Havelock and Neil Island is a fascinating experience and the rates range from Rs 3500 to Rs 6500 depending on the level of expertise of the diver.
-You can book these activities directly at your hotel or check out the market centre for best rates.
-You can also try some very unique experiences like swimming with Rajan, the elephant and diving with Dugongs at Mac Point in Havelock Island .
-Dugong is a Sirenian sea mammal and is the state animal of Andaman & Nicobar Islands.
+You can book these activities directly at your hotel or check out the market center for best rates.
+You can also try some very unique experiences like swimming with Rajan, the elephant and diving with Dugongs at Mac Point in Havelock Island.
+The dugong is a Sirenian sea mammal and is the state animal of Andaman & Nicobar Islands.

 A thrilling Night dive @ Lighthouse